isabellamora/Genius_Camp_Alexa/Sage/FinalProjects/READme.md

 1. model.json: to get this code, go to the ADC(Front-end) and on the left hand side, select 'JSON MODEL', copy and paste the code into this window
 2. index.js: copy and paste the code from AWS-Lambda into this file
+3. Then edit the 'ReadMe.md' file, this should be a description of your skill